psukralia/stamp-interest-calculator/README.md

 This page is used to calculate stamp fee with interest in dispute of Indian Stamp Act 1899 cases.
+Access the page directly from here <a href="https://psukralia.github.io/stamp-interest-calculator/" > Demo </a>